Faculty

 Assistant Professor

 Dr. Szymanski’s philosophy of care focuses on whole patient care and optimization.
 She believes that patients should take an active role in their health and wellness with long term goals in mind.
-She continues to incorporate her osteopathic teachings, including Osteopathic Manipulation, to provide whole patient care for older adults.
+She continues to incorporate her osteopathic teachings, including osteopathic manipulation, to provide whole patient care for older adults.

 Svitlana Zhukivska, M.D.

-Assistant Professor, CCC-FM Medical Director
+Associate Professor, CCC-FM Medical Director

 Dr. Zhukivska earned her medical degree at Bukovinian State Medical University in Chernivtsi, Ukraine, and completed her Family Medicine Residency at St. Luke's Hospital/The University of Toledo.
 She completed her Faculty Development fellowship at the University of Michigan in Ann Arbor.